mcneel/developer.rhino3d.com/_guide_topics/cpp/installing_tools_windows.md

 ## Prerequisites

-This guide presumes you have an:
+This guide presumes you have:

 - A PC running Microsoft Windows 7 or later.
 - [The Rhino Work-In-Progress (WIP)](https://discourse.mcneel.com/t/welcome-to-serengeti/9612).